dvarrui/vagrant/README.md

 * S-NODE: Build VM with SSH service installed.
 * PANEL: Build VM with teuton panel installed.

-> There are Vagrant boxes at https://vagrantcloud.com/ or https://app.vagrantup.com/boxes/
+> If you plan build your own Vagranfiles for other OS, you will find more Vagrant boxes at https://vagrantcloud.com/ or https://app.vagrantup.com/boxes/